ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/README.md

 ***mainprog-test***
 -------------------

-This is taken from the [xbee-node-test](https://github.com/ksarkies/XBee-Acquisition/tree/master/XBee-node-test) code but is intended to run on a POSIX system using a serial interface to an XBee.
+This is taken from the [xbee-node-test](https://github.com/ksarkies/XBee-Acquisition/tree/master/XBee-node-test) code.

 ***mainprog-firmware***
 -----------------------